A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 It doesn’t matter whether the VPN tunnel wrapper itself is encoded for the movement between nodes.

-The only protected VPN is where the users have oversight at both sides of the whole data path, or the content is encoded before it gains access to the tunnel provider.
+The only protected VPN is one in which the users have oversight on both sides of the whole data path, or the content is encoded before it gains access to the tunnel provider.

-As of March 2020, approximately over 30% of Internet users across the world use a commercial VPN, with that number considerably more prominent in the Middle East, Asia, and Africa.
+As of March 2020, approximately over 30% of Internet users worldwide use a commercial VPN, with that number considerably higher in the Middle East, Asia, and Africa.